domoritz/label_generator/README.md

 ## Requirements

 Install OpenCV with python support.
 Also install freetype, ghostscript, imagemagic, and tesseract.
+Please check the compatible versions of [pdffigures](https://github.com/allenai/pdffigures) with your OS.

 ## Generate training data